wonseongkim/NP-ARX/README.md

 However, From now on, hyperparameter 'num_hidden_layer' and 'd_hidden' is not serviced in Neural Prophet.
 Nevertheless, NP-ARX successfully and automatically, makes it possible to flow AR-NET for input data.

-MAE, RMSE is slightly enhanced, compared with the result in the paper In Onion: MAE(test) 4.66 -> 3.72g  / RMSE(test) 8.68 -> 8.09g
+MAE, RMSE is slightly enhanced, compared with the result in the paper.

+In Onion: MAE(test) 4.66 -> 3.72g  / RMSE(test) 8.68 -> 8.09g

 I am sure that the NP model set optimal AR-NET structure, I wish you are happy to explore the NP-ARX model for Crop Yield prediction!!